 Tips on reading the Bible daily:

-- Set aside a specific time and place each day.
+2. Set aside a specific time and place each day.
 Set your schedule and then stick to it.
-Mornings are great; but feel free to use any time that works consistently with your schedule.
+Mornings are great, but feel free to use any time that works consistently with your schedule.

 Bible study should be practical and applicable.
-I assure you that these seven steps will help you begin a journey in becoming a “life-long learner” of God’s Word.
+I assure you that these seven steps will help you begin a journey to becoming a “life-long learner” of God’s Word.

 Peace and Blessings,